stfc/docker-and-gh-actions-for-ml/docs/0-installing-dependencies.md

     ```

 === "Windows"
     If you're using Windows, you'll have PowerShell installed.
-You can get the same functionality as you would from curl by using PowerShell's built-in [`Invoke-RestMethod`](https://discoposse.com/2012/06/30/powershell-invoke-restmethod-putting-the-curl-in-your-shell/):
+You can get the same functionality as you would from curl by using PowerShell's built-in [`Invoke-RestMethod`](https://discoposse.com/2012/06/30/powershell-invoke-restmethod-putting-the-curl-in-your-shell/){target="_blank" rel="noopener noreferrer"}:

     ```powershell
     $ Invoke-RestMethod -Uri localhost:8000 -Method Get
     ```

     If you've not used PowerShell before, you should try it out!
 It's a pretty neat piece of software.
-I'd also highly recommend installing the new [Windows Terminal](https://github.com/microsoft/terminal).
+I'd also highly recommend installing the new [Windows Terminal](https://github.com/microsoft/terminal){target="_blank" rel="noopener noreferrer"}.

     If you're using Choco or Scoop, you can also just install curl like so: